-The earthworks of the forts
+The earthworks of the forts that

-that once stood on Prospect
+once stood on Prospect Bluff

-Bluff survive as visible traces
+survive as visible traces of a violent

 The remains of a single brick

-tomb mark the site where
+tomb may mark the resting place

 Apalachicola National Forest - Franklin County, Florida